entjos/TreeMineR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 note

-* This is a new release.
+* Re-submission:
+    - Added \value tags to the following files create_tree.Rd and TreeMineR.Rd.
+    - Removed "for R" in the package title.
+    - Updated package description following the CRAN guidelines.

+* The spelling mistakes in the previous version have been fixed.
+The following spelling is intentional:
+    - Kulldorff
+    - et al.